 I teach 7th and 8th grade in an urban district in Upstate NY.
 It is a school that has only recently expanded from preK-6 to preK-8.
-For those of you that are new to middle school, that means there is lots of room to grow, and bugs to work out as we prepare our school for middle school students.
+That means there is lots of room to grow, and bugs to work out as we prepare our school for middle school students.

-They include a candle buring, a bomb about to explode, a runner, and many others that students find engaging.
+They include a candle buring, a bomb about to explode, a runner, and many others that students find very engaging.

 Another tool that I have used in the website classdojo.
 It allows for public or private tallying of 'dojo points' for any behaviors that you set.
-You can track positive and negative, and can have students track behaviors on the smartboard, or track them yourself through an ipad, iphone, or computer and then check in between/after activities.
+You can track positive and negative, and can have students track behaviors on the smartboard, or track them yourself through an ipad, smartphone, or computer and then check in between/after activities.
 Students get to pick a cute monster icon (my middle school kids were very excited about that) and then it can change as they get more points.

 The list of rewards that I use in my classroom is also available on my TpT store for only $1.
 These can obviously be modified to anything that you want, that is motivating to your students, but they may be a good place to start.
 All my incentives are free to the teacher.
 I have included individual and classroom rewards, written in both a set for classdojo, and a set for use without classdojo.
 Finally, classdojo can be a great behavioral tracking tool to use with behavioral RTI and collect/track data.